Natick, Massachusetts: History

 The town was incorporated in 1781.
 Henry Wilson, a U.S. senator who became the 18th Vice President of the United States (1873–1875), lived most of his life in Natick as a shoemaker and schoolteacher known as the "Natick Cobbler" and is buried there.
 He is the namesake of one of Natick's middle schools.

 Though Natick was primarily a farming town, the invention of the sewing machine in 1858 led to the growth of several shoe factories.
 The business flourished and peaked by 1880, when Natick, with 23 operating factories, was third in the nation in the quantity of shoes produced.
 The shoes made in Natick were primarily heavy work shoes with only one or two companies making lighter dress shoes.
-Natick was famous for its brogan (shoes), a heavy ankle-high boot worn by soldiers in the American Civil War.
+Natick was famous for its brogan, a heavy ankle-high boot worn by soldiers in the American Civil War.

 The wound core for a more resilient baseball was developed by John W. Walcott and combined with the figure-eight stitching devised by Colonel William A. Cutler.
 It was manufactured by the firm of H. Harwood & Sons in their factory, the world's first plant for the manufacture of baseballs.
 In 1988 H. Harwood & Sons was converted into baseball factory condominiums.

 In 1874, a fire in downtown Natick demolished 18 business blocks, two shoe factories, the Town Hall, Natick's only fire engine house and the Congregational Church, as well as many private homes.
 Though there were no deaths, the loss of property was greater in proportion to the town's wealth than the Great Chicago Fire of 1871.
 In 1875, Natick's new Central Fire Station was completed on Summer Street and opened with grand ceremony on the same city block where the fire was first discovered.
 The Central Fire Station is now the home of The Center for Arts in Natick (TCAN), a private nonprofit performing arts center.

 In 1891, a team from the town fire department won "The World's Hook and Ladder Championship", a competition between the fire departments of four area towns.
 The victory gave the town its nickname "Home of Champions".

 Miles 8 through 12 of the Boston Marathon run through Natick on Patriots' Day every year along Route 135/Central St., and thousands of residents and visitors line the road to watch.

+In December 2024, the town Select Board approved an amended immigration policy.
+The policy restricts town employees from gathering information about individuals' citizenship or immigration status.
+Additionally, it bars town employees from acting as immigration officers, though exceptions are made for actions pursuant to judicial warrants, subpoenas, or detainers related to immigration enforcement.